jeanc18rlos/kali-supabase-backend/README.md

 ### Dev environment setup

-  If using [nvm](https://github.com/nvm-sh/nvm), make sure to use the correct node version.
-  You'll also need to install [Docker desktop](https://www.docker.com/products/docker-desktop/) to run the local Supabase instance.
+  _Recommended_: Use [nvm](https://github.com/nvm-sh/nvm) to manage node versions.
+After installing, use the following command:

   ```sh
   nvm use
   ```

+  You'll also need to install [Docker desktop](https://www.docker.com/products/docker-desktop/) to run the local Supabase instance.
+After installing, start the Docker desktop application.
 Then clone the repository and install the dependencies.

   ```sh
   git clone git@github.com:jeanc18rlos/kali-supabase-backend.git